 In a nutshell, a store focused around digital downloads needs a combination of word-of-mouth, good marketing, and solid internal mechanisms to thrive.
-Control over brand, messaging and customers engagement is what leads businesses to thrive.
+Control over your brand, messaging and customer engagement is what leads businesses to thrive.
 Etsy makes the process of getting started simple, but from there you’re pretty much a small fish in a big, distracting pond.

 3. High Fees and Subtle Added Costs

 On the surface, Etsy seems very affordable- and starting out it is.
 Because there is no monthly fee for use, and just a small charge to list new projects, getting going on Etsy is incredibly cheap.
 Over time, though, Etsy’s fees can add up and take out significant chunks of your revenue.

 Etsy takes 5% of the sale price for every item you sell, plus checkout fees (another 3%), meaning that 8% of every sale goes directly to Etsy.
 Again, early on, when you are only selling a few items a month, this isn’t a huge cost.
 The more inventory you move, however, the more this ends up costing.
 For example, if you sell an Ebook of recipes for $20, $1.60 of each sale will go to initial costs.
 Sell twenty copies in a month and you’re already up to $32.
 But, there’s more.
 The 5% transaction fee now also applies to the cost of shipping, which can put a significant dent into your overhead, especially if you’re shipping larger items.